 uniform weight allowance.

-According to the Sun, Arizona and Nevada are also working with the U.S. federal government on a $184 million bridge that would allow trucks to bypass the Hoover Dam, which cannot support long combination vehicles (LCVs).
+, Arizona and Nevada are also working with the U.S. federal government on a $184 million bridge that would allow trucks to bypass the Hoover Dam, which cannot support long combination vehicles (LCVs).
 The completion of that bridge is also critical to the future of Canamex.

 Representatives of the Canamex Corridor Coalition will meet in Salt Lake City next